 London is a global hub for fashion design, and Londoners buy fashion voraciously – and then throw away around 227,000 tonnes of it in the capital every year.
 Our Love Not Landfill campaign talks directly to 16-24 year olds to encourage them to change the way they buy, use and dispose of clothes.

-The campaign has its very own youth panel who are consulted weekly on a range of topics; and we conduct annual research to track shifts in attitudes and behaviours amongst young Londoners.
 Get in touch if you’d like to partner with us on a high impact event – we love collaborations!

 Over £2.5bn-worth of food gets thrown away in London every year – and much of that is from homes across the capital.
 We work with London’s boroughs to help increase the amount of unavoidable food waste that gets recycled; and we campaign to stop food becoming waste in the first place.

-Our recent participation in TRiFOCAL, a 3-year project with WRAP and Groundwork London to tackle sustainable diets, food waste prevention and recycling, finished in 2020 – but a huge number of tried and tested communications resources are still available for partners to use.
+Our participation in TRiFOCAL, a 3-year project with WRAP and Groundwork London to tackle sustainable diets, food waste prevention and recycling, finished in 2020 – but a huge number of tried and tested communications resources are still available for partners to use.
 The ‘Small Change, Big Difference’ campaign ran in London for two years, resulting in an impressive 9% reduction in food waste in the six priority boroughs that were most actively involved.

 As well as running communications campaigns designed using behavioural frameworks and principles, we also work on a range of behaviourally-led projects and pilots.
 We always begin with insights – and wherever possible, ethnographic research.
 We then take findings from our research to stakeholder groups to work up options for behavioural interventions.
 These must always be replicable and scalable so that we can share learnings and impact far beyond the initial project.